How to Stop Dog from Jumping on Strangers. 9 ways to stop a dog from jumping on strangers

 It could also be undesirable to have your dog putting his paws on your guest’s laps in efforts to socialize.
 This could be embarrassing to you and the manners of your dog and it might be considered impolite.
 However, this is a behavior you should be able to control.

 Like in any other training, reward-training has for years proved to be effective in shaping the behavior of our pets.
-Dogs are actually the easiest to train, which has enabled domestication of the canine companions.
+Dogs are actually the easiest to train, which has enabled the domestication of the canine companions.
 In reward training, you offer your dog a treat/reward every time he doesn’t jump at you when you come home.

 Dogs jumping on strangers is a behavior that starts with jumping at you.
 Unfortunately, we are not able to resist the temptation of petting them when they do so.
-Or perhaps we are usually as excited as them and we end up hugging them and playing with him.
+Or perhaps we are usually as excited as them and we end up hugging them and playing with them.
 At the end of the day, you will only be encouraging the behavior into his adulthood.

 Does your dog jump whenever he sees you approaching the house?
 You should understand that he is all happy and jumpy because he wants to come to you.
 He is excited that his best friend is finally home.
 However, do not open the door until he calms down.